 WSL: Setting up Windows Services for Linux

-To develop on Windows as you would on Ubuntu or macOS, you need WSL, see the following article on how to set up WSL.
+WSL is required to develop on Windows in the same manner as on Ubuntu or macOS.
+See the following article on how to set up WSL.

 About Shells